 LUCOM Dean Joseph R. Johnson, DO, FACOOG (Dist), along with Liberty University Provost Dr. Scott Hicks, have direct oversight for the strategic plan that is structured around three (3) priorities: academics, research and scholarship, and clinical education.

-- Develop a comprehensive student support program for personal and professional holistic growth.
+- Develop a comprehensive student support program for personal and professional growth.

-Establish a reputation among osteopathic schools for excellence in biomedical/clinical research and scholarship.
+- Establish a reputation among osteopathic schools for excellence in biomedical and clinical research and scholarship.

-- Develop new, high-quality CORE clerkship rotation sites for OMS-III and OMS-IV students.
+- Develop new, high quality core clerkship rotation sites for OMS-3 and OMS-4 students.